-When someone breaks a contract or injures you in some way, you can file a lawsuit asking for money to reimburse you for your loss.
-But you might be out of luck if the person you want to sue files for bankruptcy.
-Your ability to move forward will depend on the type of issue you have with the debtor (the person who files a bankruptcy case) and when the incident occurred.
+When someone breaks a contract or injures you in some way, you can file a lawsuit asking for money to reimburse your loss.
+But, you might be out of luck if the person you want to sue files for bankruptcy.
+Whether you can sue will depend on the type of issue involved and the date of the incident.

 But the automatic stay has limitations.
-It will only put an end to litigation involving debts that can be forgiven (discharged) in the bankruptcy.
-Some other types of court proceedings can continue.
+It only ends litigation involving debts that can be forgiven (discharged) in the bankruptcy case.
+Other types of court proceedings can continue to move forward.

-You won’t be able to continue a lawsuit (or file one) if the debt was owed before the bankruptcy filing and the amount owed relates to one of the debts on the list below:
+You won’t be able to file or continue with a lawsuit if the damage occurred before the bankruptcy filing and relates to one of the debts below:

 (Learn more in Will a Pending Lawsuit Go Away If I File for Bankruptcy?)

 The automatic stay doesn’t prevent you from filing or continuing with all court proceedings, however.
 For instance, some court cases:

 - involve a legal right that won’t arise until after the bankruptcy filing.

 Below you’ll find examples of obligations that fall into each of these categories.